 \subsection{Experimental Settings}

-\paragraph{Datasets and evaluation.} We conduct experiments on four long-tailed datasets, including ImageNet-LT \citep{liu2019large}, Places-LT \citep{liu2019large}, iNaturalist 2018 \citep{van2018inaturalist} and CIFAR-100-LT \citep{cao2019learning}.
+We conduct experiments on four long-tail datasets, including ImageNet-LT \citep{liu2019large}, Places-LT \citep{liu2019large}, iNaturalist 2018 \citep{van2018inaturalist} and CIFAR-100-LT \citep{cao2019learning}.
 ImageNet-LT has 115.8K images from 1000 classes, with a maximum of 1280 and a minimum of 5 images per class.
 Places-LT contains 62.5K images from 365 classes, from a maximal 4980 to a minimum of 5 images per class. iNaturalist 2018 consists of 437.5K images distributed across 8142 species, with the number of images per species varying from as few as 2 to as many as 1000.
-In addition to measuring overall accuracy, we adhere to the evaluation protocol introduced by \citet{liu2019large} to report accuracy across three splits of classes: many-shot ($>$100 images), medium-shot (20$\sim$100 images), and few-shot ($<$20 images).
-Due to limited space, the results for CIFAR-100-LT are presented in \cref{exp:addtional}.
+CIFAR-100-LT is constructed with various imbalance ratios, including 100, 50, and 10.
+In addition to measuring overall accuracy, we adhere to the evaluation protocol introduced by \citet{liu2019large} to report accuracy across three splits of classes: head classes ($>$100 images), medium classes (20$\sim$100 images), and tail classes ($<$20 images).

-\paragraph{Implementation details.} For all experiments, we use the SGD optimizer with a batch size of 128, weight decay of $5\times 10^{-4}$, and momentum of 0.9.
-For parameter-efficient fine-tuning methods, the learning rate is 0.01.
-For full fine-tuning, we search the learning rate from \{0.02, 0.01, 0.005, 0.002, 0.001, 0.0005\} considering its weak stability.
-For ImageNet-LT and Places-LT, we train the model for only 10 epochs; and for iNaturalist 2018, we train 20 epochs considering it has much more data.
-We set the bottleneck dimension $r=2^{\lfloor\log_{2}{(\frac{K}{2L})}\rfloor}$ for AdaptFormer such that it learns even fewer parameters than the classifier (see \cref{sec:quantity_analysis} for detailed analysis).
-The scaling factor $\sigma$ of the cosine classifier is set to 25.
-All experiments are conducted on a single NVIDIA A800 GPU.
-In fact, a GPU with 20GB of memory is sufficient for all reproduction.

-\subsection{Comparison with State-of-The-Art Methods}
+\subsection{Comparison with State-of-the-art Methods}